-The wider AI Act framework applies from 2 August 2026.
-That is four months away.
+The next AI Act date product teams should feel is 2 August 2026, when transparency obligations apply.
+As of the 16 June review, that is 47 days away.
 Organizations that cannot produce a credible inventory of where AI appears in their products, what role they play in the regulatory chain, and which use cases might qualify as high risk are already behind on the work they need to do.

 THE_INVENTORY_PROBLEM